rewitt94/Raindrops/README.md

 ### Conclusions:

-I'm uncertain whether 0 and negative numbers are edge cases need special treatment.
+I'm uncertain whether 0 and negative numbers are edge cases and need special treatment.
 I think I'll let Javascript decide what is or isn't a factor in this situation.

 > Afterall, Javascript rocks at Maths.
 >